KangSeungUk/AWS_Demogo_APP/README.md

-Running PollyDemo Sample
+Running Demogo
 =============================================
-This sample demonstrates how to use Amazon Polly client library on Android.
+This sample demonstrates how to use Amazon Polly client SDK on Android.
 This application uses AWS Cognito for authentication with Amazon Polly.

 ## Requirements